vlyubchich/tsar/README.md

 as Dialogue -> Podcast Voice -> Clip Volume + 1.5 dB -> Export to mp3

 ### YouTube details:
-This is an audio overview of the lecture
+This audio overview is an adaptation by Vyacheslav Lyubchich.
-"Title"
-from Lyubchich, V. and Gel, Y. R. (2025) Time Series Analysis: Lecture Notes with Examples in R. https://vlyubchich.github.io/tsar/
+It is based on the original work, "Time Series Analysis: Lecture Notes with Examples in R", by V. Lyubchich and Y. R. Gel, available at https://vlyubchich.github.io/tsar/ and licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This new, adapted work is also licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The audio was generated using AI and may be inaccurate.
-Please refer to the original lecture notes for accurate information.
+Please refer to the original work for accurate information.

+- Category: Education
+- License
+- Languages: English
+- Add specific keywords + time series, time series analysis, lecture notes, R, forecasting
+- End screen: 1 vid, 1 playlist, 1 subscribe
+- Visibility: Public

 [**Audio overview**](https://youtu.be/GmJLSaD29gY)

 ## Spellings